wizardpb/todo/README.md

 ## Usage

-If you've downloaded the standalone jar, cd to the jar dorectory and type:
+If you've downloaded the standalone jar, cd to the jar directory and type:

     $ java -jar todo-0.1.0-standalone.jar

 Alternatively, run with Leiningen:

-    $ cd <your-todo-repo-patg>
+    $ cd <your-todo-repo-path>
     $ lein run

 Either of these will start a Jetty server on port 8080 on your local machine.
 Visit http://localhost:8080 to see the app